 Due to its excellent energy resolution and high efficiency for keV to MeV gamma rays, high purity germanium (HPGe) represents a superior detector material for gamma-ray spectroscopy.
 The resolution is especially important in the identification of special nuclear material in the scenarios identified above.
 Accordingly, my research is focused on HPGe detectors and their operational characteristics.

-The current commercially available, state-of-the-art HPGe hand-held radioistotope identification device (RIID) is approximately 15 pounds.
+The current commercially available, state-of-the-art HPGe hand-held radioisotope identification device (RIID) is approximately 15 pounds.
 The majority of the weight in an HPGe, handheld device resides primarily in the detector assembly (detector, embedded electronics, and associated cooling).
 Any significant advancement in reducing weight, therefore, requires specific focus in this area.
 If the overall heat load of the cryostat could be reduced, the size (and weight) of the cooler that would be required to cool the detector could be proportionately smaller.
 Further reductions in the weight associated in the cooling of the detector could be achieved, not only in reducing the heat load, but also in simultaneously increasing the detector operational temperature.
 Accordingly, each main area is addressed in this work: reduce heat load and research higher temperature operation.

-The IR (infrared) detection market, which deals with many of the same detector challenges as the radiation/nuclear detection market in cryogenic cooling, has advanced much further in higher operating temperature detectors [22].
+The IR (infrared) detection industry, which deals with many of the same detector challenges as seen in radiation/nuclear detection, has advanced in the direction of higher operating temperature detectors [22].
 A class of higher operating temperature infrared detectors referred to as HOT (high operating temperature) detectors had already been an area of focus in the IR industry for some time [23].
 Photon trap detectors on MBE HgCdTe/Si epitaxial wafers exhibit improved performance compared to single mesas, with measured noise equivalent difference temperature or NEDT [74] of 40 mK and 100 mK at temperatures of 180 K and 200 K, respectively, with good operability [24].
 This work pursues the same type of higher operating temperature advancement in the area of radiation/nuclear detection with a specific focus on the mechanically cooled subset of the HPGe detection market.